Why Does Offpage SEO Matter?

 While the Google search algorithms and ranking factors are constantly changing, the general consensus within the digital marketing community is that the relevance, trustworthiness, and authority effective off-site SEO efforts and still play a major role in a page's ability to rank.

 Optimizing your site for offpage ranking factors involves improving search engine and user perception of a site's popularity, relevance, trustworthiness, and authority.
 This is accomplished by other reputable websites on the Internet linking to or promoting your website, and effectively "vouching" for the quality of your content.

-"Typically, internal website links will not cause you any sort of trouble."Matt Cutts, the Head Of Webspam At Google
+"Typically, internal website links will not cause you any sort of trouble.
+It's the off-page, inbound links that cause all the issues."Matt Cutts, the Head Of Webspam At Google

 Backlinks and off-site SEO

 Building quality backlinks is at the heart of all off-site SEO.
 Google use backlinks as indications of the linked-to content's quality.
 Therefore a site with many high value backlinks will usually rank better than an otherwise equal site with fewer backlinks.